heroui-inc/heroui-mcp/README.md

 Once configured, you can ask your AI assistant questions like:

+- "Help me install HeroUI v3 in my Next.js app"
 - "Show me all HeroUI components"
 - "What props does the Button component have?"
 - "Give me an example of using the Card component"
-- "List all components in HeroUI Native"
 - "Check if I'm using the latest version of HeroUI"
 - "Get the source code for the Button component"
 - "Show me the CSS styles for Card"